tangshuang/tyshemo/docs/meta.md

 ])
 ```

 In the previous code, we use NameMeta, AgeMeta, HeightMeta in each meta, however, if we use createMeta directly we may get error about referer to variable which is not declared before we use it.
-As used createMetaGroup, we can use Meta before it created.
+As used createMetaRef, we can use Meta before it created.

 ## AsyncMeta